Logo

 Bryan@wrestlingobserver.com

-Kailey Genther
+Kailey Garson

 Kaileyrenee@gmail.com

 Kailey holds a B.S. from the University of Washington School of Aquatic and Fishery Science and a M.M.A. from the University of Washington’s School of Marine and Environmental Affairs.
 Her undergraduate work focused on the effects of the aquarium trade on the Southern Resident killer whale population, whereas her masters work investigated the similarities and differences in the rare cooperative fisheries that have existed and exist throughout the world between humans and five cetacean species.
-Kailey currently lives in Friday Harbor, WA with her husband, two kids, two cats, and two dogs.
+Kailey currently lives in Friday Harbor, WA, with her husband, two kids, two cats, and two dogs.
 When she is not involved in marine mammal work she can be found in ballet class (she’s danced many forms of dance since a little girl), enjoying the outdoors, and spending time with friends and family.

 Ariel Yseth